 Function charactersMatchAt(a as String, b as String, position as Int) returns Boolean

-Identifying and comparing types with ‘typeof’

-The type of a variable (or literal) may be identified by preceding it with the typeof operator, which generates a String representation of the type.
-This may also be used to test and compare the type(s) of data items.
-Try the following:

 Standard Library

-While Elan is still at Beta release, this is a document in progress.Where explanations are incomplete or missing, you might find some assistance by searching for the keyword or method name.

 Standalone functions

 Standalone functions always return a value and are therefore used in contexts that expect a value, such as in the right-hand side of a variable declaration (var) or assignment (set), either on their own or within a more complex expression.
 All standalone library functions require at least one argument to be passed in brackets – corresponding to the parameters defined for that function.